Goldziher/go-utils/docs/sliceutils/flatMap.md

 returns a flattened slice containing all the elements from all the mapped slices.
 The function is passed the current element, the current index and the slice itself as function arguments.

-This is equivalent to Java streams' flatMap method / C#'s LINQ's SelectMany method.

 ```go
 package main